 We do not expect managers and supervisors to know every fact about an investigation or senior leaders to know all the details of cases of which they are briefed.

-However, especially in the FBI's most sensitive and high priority matters, and especially when seeking court permission to use an intrusive tool such as a FISA order, it is incumbent upon the entire chain of command, including senior officials,
+However, especially in the FBI's most sensitive and high priority matters, and especially when seeking court permission to use an intrusive tool such as a FISA order, it is incumbent upon the entire chain of command,

-Such oversight requires greater familiarity with the facts than we saw in this review, where time and again during the interviews, FBI managers, supervisors, senior officials displayed a lack of understanding or awareness of important information concerning many of the problems we have identified in the preparation of FISA applications to surveil Carter Page,
+Such oversight requires greater familiarity with the facts than we saw in this review, where time and again during the interviews, FBI managers, supervisors, senior officials displayed a lack of understanding or awareness of important information concerning many of the problems we have identified.

-Oh, we now know that they actually changed that they literally altered so that they could use this process.
+They literally altered so that they could use this process.

 Then they go on to make recommendations into all of this.

-But when you think Barr saying that the FBI launched this thing on the thinnest of suspicions, insufficient to justify any of the steps taken, is mind numbing.
+But when you think Barr saying that the FBI launched this thing on the thinnest of suspicions, insufficient to justify any of the steps taken, is mind-numbing.

-They omitted the FBI had obtained from another U.S. agency a details of Carter Page's prior work as an operational contact for that other agency.
+They omitted the FBI had obtained from another U.S. agency details of Carter Page's prior work as an operational contact for that other agency.

-By the way, we now know again, it was never verifiable.
+By the way, we now know, again, it was never verifiable.

-Steele himself told members of the crossfire hurricane team that person one was a boaster and an egoist.
+Steele himself told members of the Crossfire Hurricane team that person one was a boaster and an egoist.

 I have no idea if any of it's true.